dnllowe/create-influencer-spreadsheet/README.md

 You can run the script as-is to get data on influencers for "indie games" from Woovit:

 1. If you make any changes, use `tsc` from the command line to complie the new JavaScript code
-1. `node fetch-influencers.js` to fetch influencers from the API and create your spreadsheet (`influencers.csv`)
+1. Run `node fetch-influencers.js` from the command line to fetch influencers from the API and create your spreadsheet (`influencers.csv`)
 1. Profit

 ## How does it work?